 Class Change Request: Classes and scheduling is not done through the counseling office as it is in high school; the elective selection is done in the springs via a form; MV does not accept requests for specific teachers; forms are available in the office to request a class change and must state an academic reason, be signed by the current teacher and parent; request is then reviewed at the Leadership Meeting which occurs the 2nd week of each month, reason, class numbers, scheduling options, and other factors are considered by the team consisting of 6th, 7th, 8th grade teachers, counselor, classified and administrator representatives.

 School to Work Introduction to the Hiring Process: 7th grade students may “apply” for teacher’s aide positions in lieu of an elective their 8th grade year; GPA, behavior and other criteria must be met; the students will undergo an interview and sign a contract if “hired”; students should fill out an elective sheet stating TA as their first choice in addition to undergoing the application process.

 Work Permits are available in the counseling office; the student must pick-up the intent to employ form, have it filled out by the potential employer, and return it to the counselor; after a grade check and administrative approval, the work permit is issued; all permits expire on or before the first day of the next school year; in accordance to California state law, minor may not work without a work permit issued by their school, there are penalties for both employer and employee.

-Crisis Counseling Plans are executed as needed from individual students, to classrooms to whole school procedures.
-Counselor acts as the liaison and student advocate if outside mental health, medical or law enforcement agencies are needed.
+Crisis Counseling Plans are executed as needed from individual students to classrooms to whole school procedures.
+The counselor acts as the liaison and student advocate if outside mental health, medical or law enforcement agencies are needed.

 Program Planning: The counselor is an integral member of the site Leadership Team, District CHEC [Coordinated Health Education Committee], staff meetings and development, academic department and grade level collaboration, collaboration with school support services personnel, etc.